sabay-digital/app.ios.sdk.mysabay.com.public/README.md

 ## mySabay API
 ### Server side validation
-In order for the CP server to validate the user access token received from the client as valid, mySabay also hosts pulic user api for fetching user profile and validating token.
+- In order for the CP server to validate the user access token received from the client as valid, mySabay also hosts pulic user api for fetching user profile and validating token.
 The API document is available [here](https://api-reference.mysabay.com/).

+- In order for the CP server to validate the payment receipt from In-App Purchase or mySabay wallet, mySabay also hosts public store api available [here](https://api-reference.mysabay.com/?urls.primaryName=mySabay%20SDK%20-%20Store%20API).